-Many viticultural regions in France serve as benchmarks for the rest of the world and Chablis is numbered among them.
-The landscape surrounding this idyllic […]Keep Reading
+Many viticultural regions in France serve as benchmarks for the rest of the world, and Chablis is numbered among them.
+The landscape surrounding […]Keep Reading

-The millions of year of geological history that built the soils of Chablis combined with its northerly latitude makes for wines of upright clarity, piercing minerality, tremendous focus and remarkable longevity.
-Of the two main soil types in Chablis, Kimmeridgian and Portlandian limestone, the former reigns supreme yet the ever growing demand for this authentically bracing style of Chardonnay means that there is a growing temptation to continually expand the borders of the appellation and prices have been steadily increasing as vineyards become harder to acquire.
-There are fewer and fewer bargains in Chablis these days as more and more growers are turning to industrial styles of farming and winemaking yet despite market pressures there remain a handful of faithful producers and families in Chablis.
+The millions of years of geological history that built the soils of Chablis combined with its northerly latitude makes for wines of upright clarity, piercing minerality, tremendous focus, and remarkable longevity.
+Of the two main soil types in Chablis, Kimmeridgian and Portlandian limestone, the former reigns supreme, but the ever-growing demand for this authentically bracing style of Chardonnay mean that there is a growing temptation to expand the borders of the appellation continually, and prices have been steadily increasing as vineyards become harder to acquire.
+There are fewer and fewer bargains in Chablis these days as more and more growers turn to industrial farming styles and winemaking.
+Yet, despite market pressures, there remain a handful of faithful producers and families in Chablis.
 The Droin family is one of these.

 Father Jean-Paul and son Benoît Droin can trace their family roots as vineyard owners back to the early 17th century.
-Through succeeding generations they have managed to acquire a little over 26 hectares of vineyards with extensive holdings in Premier and Grand Cru sites.
-Their best sites and oldest wines are still harvested by hand while many of their neighbors have replaced their old vines so they could machine harvest.
-In 1999 Benoît began plowing his vineyard to help revitalize the microbial life in the soils and at the same time he also began to prune his vines differently to decrease yields and reduce the disease pressures in this famously inclement appellation.
-Harvest are conducted early – just as the grapes reach ripeness so as to preserve the natural acidity in the final wines.
-The new cellar, built on the edge of the sleepy village of Chablis in 1999, see a mix of modern and traditional winemaking techniques where both stainless steel tanks and French oak barrels are used to make the wines.
+Through succeeding generations, they have acquired a little over 26 hectares of vineyards with extensive holdings in Premier and Grand Cru sites.
+Their best sites and oldest wines are still harvested by hand, while many of their neighbors have replaced their old vines so they could machine harvest.
+In 1999 Benoît began plowing his vineyard to help revitalize the soil’s microbial life and prune his vines differently to decrease yields and reduce the disease pressures in this famously inclement appellation.
+Harvest is conducted early – just as the grapes reach ripeness to preserve the final wines’ natural acidity.
+The new cellar, built on the edge of the sleepy village of Chablis in 1999, sees a mix of modern and traditional winemaking techniques where both stainless steel tanks and French oak barrels are used to make the wines.
 Fermentations are conducted, after a gentle pneumatic pressing, in stainless steel tanks by natural yeasts.
-Most of the barrels are used with only small percentages of new barrels introduced each year, primarily for the Grand Cru wines.
+Only small percentages of new barrels are introduced each year, and primarily for the Grand Cru wines.